Sachin-626/Wordle/README.md

     •	Event Listeners for keyboard keys and mouse clicks
     •	Randomly selected a word (used Math.Random function) from the array in Word.js which contains the five letter words.

+Running the Code:
+> Use Live Server (Extension for VS Code)